goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 7. Listen: Design questions are typically open-ended and the problem may be ambiguous.
 If the interviewer gives a hint or asks a question while you are solving the problem, listen intently and do not ignore.
 They are most likely trying to guide you or looking for a particular awareness.

+## Role-related design questions

+Due to the wide variety of projects we offer at Google, it is important our design questions are relevant to both your background and the role you will be exploring.
+Be sure to discuss with your recruiter the role you're pursuing and which system design question is best suited to assess your skills.
+Depending on your area of expertise, one of the following types of design questions will be asked:

+### Distributed System Design

+System design is a general category which means "big enough systems that you have to operate on a high level of abstraction to get the basic architecture down."
+A distributed system question is related to problems of coordination between autonomous systems while system design can include problems constrained to a single execution.
+Distributed systems questions focus on cross-task coordination, communication, synchronization, and failure modes.
+System design questions are more weighted toward managing the complexity of large bodies of software.
+You can find some of the Google research around distributed systems here.

+**Example Distributed System Design:** Design a distributed unique ID service.

+### Low Level System Design

+### Machine Learning Design

+### Mobile Application System Design

+### Front End UI Web Design

 * [Prepare for Your Google Interview: Systems Design](https://youtu.be/Gg318hR5JY0){:target="_blank"}